Desk with Laptop, Calculator, Files and small model of house with epc colours

 1970s Ground Floor Flat - 46E seeking a C for MEES

 At the time of writing, the current methodology for EPC assessments of existing dwellings is RDSAP 10.
-The old EPC for this property was conducted under an older version of the methodology.
+The old EPC for this property was conducted under a previous version of the methodology.
 In the future, the Home Energy model will replace RDSAP and government consultations indicate their desire to change EPC measurement metrics.
 This will therefore change approaches to EPC rating improvement in the future.

 Introduction